Roman triumph: Commemoration

 Most Romans would never have seen a triumph, but its symbolism permeated Roman imagination and material culture.
-Triumphal generals minted and circulated high value coins to propagate their triumphal fame and generosity empire-wide.
+Triumphal generals minted and circulated characteristically detailed, high value coins to propagate their triumphal fame and generosity empire-wide.
 Pompey's issues for his three triumphs are typical.
 One is an aureus (a gold coin) that has a laurel-wreathed border enclosing a head which personifies Africa; beside it, Pompey's title "Magnus" ("The Great"), with wand and jug as symbols of his augury.
 The reverse identifies him as proconsul in a triumphal chariot attended by Victory.
 A triumphal denarius (a silver coin) shows his three trophies of captured arms, with his augur's wand and jug.
 Another shows a globe surrounded by triumphal wreaths, symbolising his "world conquest", and an ear of grain to show that his victory protected Rome's grain supply.
+A notable coin, minted by Lucius Manlius Torquatus, a supporter of Sulla, references Sulla's victory over Mithridates VI of Pontus.
+This coin depicts a quadriga with Sulla's legend and the general partially visible in his chariot.
+This established a precedent for the Imperial period, where coins often depicted triumphal arches erected by emperors to commemorate their victories.
+Germanicus' achievements in Germany in 15-16 CE are depicted on coins showing Tiberius in a quadriga.

 In Republican tradition, a general was expected to wear his triumphal regalia only for the day of his triumph; thereafter, they were presumably displayed in the atrium of his family home.
 As one of the nobility, he was entitled to a particular kind of funeral in which a string of actors walked behind his bier wearing the masks of his ancestors; another actor represented the general himself and his highest achievement in life by wearing his funeral mask, triumphal laurels, and toga picta.
 Anything more was deeply suspect; Pompey was granted the privilege of wearing his triumphal wreath at the Circus, but he met with a hostile reception.
 Julius Caesar's penchant for wearing his triumphal regalia "wherever and whenever" was taken as one among many signs of monarchical intentions which, for some, justified his murder.
 In the Imperial era, emperors wore such regalia to signify their elevated rank and office and to identify themselves with the Roman gods and Imperial order – a central feature of Imperial cult.